Updated: 15th September 2022

 When you're an employee, you usually work under one contract presented to you at the beginning of your employment.
 You sign it and forget it.
 When you're a freelancer, you may have to create hundreds of contracts yourself throughout your career.
-Each client and type of work may require a new contract.
+Each client and type of work may require a new offer and contract.
 This can be daunting to people who've never freelanced before, but it's really not that big of a deal.
 There are many freelance contracts online as well as contract templates that you can use to help.

 On your freelance contract make sure to have:

 Balancing your work life with your personal life is a challenge for almost everyone.
 Even more so for freelancers, because you're working for yourself and you're usually working from home.
-You alone are responsible for drawing the line between your work life and you personal life.
+You alone are responsible for drawing the line between your work life and your personal life.

 How can you have a healthy work/life balance as a freelancer?
 You'll have to set some boundaries for yourself and your clients.

 Giving yourself time off from work will help your mental and physical health.
 Giving your brain the relaxation and time away from work it needs will also help you be more productive when you return to work.
 A good work/life balance will help you in every way in your freelance career and your freelance life.